Trevorhuff96/MedMinder/README.md

 ### Scheduling limitations

+- The Booking is still redirecting user to an webpage instead of booking the whole appointment with the AI.
 - Booking confirmation is shown on-screen, but there is no external notification channel such as email or SMS.
 - The chatbot helps users reach booking and cancellation flows, but it is not a fully autonomous scheduler with robust transaction handling.
 - Doctor availability is simplified to office hours and off-day metadata rather than a full editable availability engine.